iakov-kaiumov/google-photo-migration/readme.md

 # Google photo migration

 Helps to migrate from Google Photos to other cloud platform.
-In particular, this script transfers dates to JPG and PNG images from JSON metafiles.
+In particular, this script sets dates to JPG, PNG, HEIC images from JSON metafiles.

 Deleting jsons: